Tsuna-mi/meanjs-template/README.md

 #### Production ####

-In production mode the application is setup to use minified assets on the client side.
-[Grunt](http://gruntjs.com/) is used to do this, so to generate the required assets for production execute the following command:
+In production mode the application is setup to use minified assets on the client side (along with template caching via Angular).
+[Grunt](http://gruntjs.com/) is used to do this via the grunt `build` task.
+To allow for easier deployment, this work has been bundled up into a single npm script.
+Installing dependencies, building the necessary production assets, and starting the server in the `production` environment can be done via this command:

-`$ npm run build`
+`$ npm run production`

-(Note, this uses the `build` environment's configuration to both minify assets and add all HTML templates into Angular's template cache.)

-Once these assets have been generated, to start the application in `production` mode, execute the following command:

-`$ NODE_ENV=production npm start`

 ### Configuration ###